sunnyvale-it/oracle-weblogic-apple-arm64-docker-image/README.md

 ## Disclaimer

+WebLogic server is not officially supported on Apple M1 or on any other ARM-based architecture.

 The source code contained in this repo as well as this WebLogic installation procedure and its usage, do not belong to and are not supported/endorsed by Oracle or any of its subsidiaries.

 You have to be entitled to download and run WebLogic as well as the Oracle JDK.